Graceland Cemetery (Washington, D.C.): Post-cemetery use

-The final disposition of Graceland Cemetery (and the source of the $115,248.65 disbursed to lotholders) came in 1901.
+The final disposition of Graceland Cemetery (and the source of the $115,248.65 disbursed to lot holders) came in 1901.
 In December, the Washington Railway and Electric Company purchased 40090 sqft of land for $26,000.
 This included a 100 ft long section of land on 15th Street NE and a 400 ft long section of land on H Street NE to accommodate a streetcar line extension.
 The square footage reported by The Evening Star newspaper was not the whole story, however.
 In fact, the railway had purchased the entire property.
 Only the reported acreage was to be used for streetcar tracks.
 The rest was to be used for the construction of an electric powerhouse, carhouse, maintenance shop, storehouse, and storage yard.
 The price paid by the railway totaled $116,155.80.
 By 1917, the value of the land had risen to $227,466.

 The Washington Railway and Electric Company spun off its power operations into a new company, Pepco, which continued to hold title to the land.
 In 1978, Pepco sold the now-unused land to the Hechinger Company, which built Hechinger Mall on the site in 1979.